camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 # When is Authorization required?

 Not every Camunda setup needs to enable authorization.
 In many scenarios, Camunda is embedded into an application and the application itself ensures that users can only access data they are authorized to access.
 Generally speaking, authorization is only required if untrusted parties interact with the process engine api directly.
-If you embedd the process engine into a Java application, usually, you do not need to enable authorization.
-The application can control how the Api is accessed.
+If you embed the process engine into a Java application, usually, you do not need to enable authorization.
+The application can control how the api is accessed.

 Situations in which authorization is required: